rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/get-retrieve-list-of-key-pairs-os-keypairs.rst

     GET /os-keypairs

-This operation retrieves the current rate limits and absolute limits for your account.

 This operation retrieves a list of server key pairs.

 This table shows the possible response codes for this operation: